where does it hurt?

 ARE YOU A GOOD CANDIDATE FOR ENDOSCOPIC RHIZOTOMY?

-To see if you are a good candidate for an endoscopic rhizotomy, take our pain evaluation questionnaire and someone from our office will get back to you within a day.
+To see if you are a good candidate for an endoscopic rhizotomy, take our pain evaluation questionnaire and someone from our office will get back to you.